 North Carolina State University?
 Want to know how to get involved with scholarship

 opportunities, make great friends, and have opportunities most will never see?

 Air Force ROTC Detachment 595 will host "Shadow Day," an opportunity for high school seniors and juniors interested in N.C.
 State University's Air Force ROTC program to come "shadow" a cadet and experience daily life as both a student and cadet.
 The day begins with attending an informational session with our Detachment Commander in the morning.
 Then you will accompany a cadet as he or she attends classes and goes to lunch.
 You will have the opportunity to experience campus and get a feel for the daily routine of being enrolled at N.C.
 State as a cadet in Air Force ROTC.
 Finally, you will also have the chance to talk to Active Duty officers of various career fields and learn what opportunities await you if you choose to pursue a career in the United States Air Force!

-This spring we will host a Shadow Day; registration for this event is linked below with the event being held March 5, 2014.
+This fall we will host a Shadow Day; registration for this event is linked below with the event being held October 8, 2014.
 Only high school juniors and seniors (and their parents/guardians) are eligible to attend.
 Please check this page regularly for further updates.
 If you have any questions, please send an email to email@example.com

-The Spring Shadow day is now accepting applications.
+The fall Shadow day is now accepting applications.

 Shadow Day Registration Form

 -Experience NC State student and cadet life for a day

 -Learn about the Air Force ROTC program and scholarships